wwwouaiebe/leaflet.TravelNotes/README.md

 And with Mapbox, OpenRouteService and GraphHopper, you can search a route for car, bike or pedestrian.

 See also :
-- the [demo](https://wwwouaiebe.github.io/leaflet.TravelNotes/?fil=aHR0cHM6Ly93d3dvdWFpZWJlLmdpdGh1Yi5pby9zYW1wbGUudHJ2&lng=en).
-This demo displays a travel with a route and two icons and without any control, so the user cannot modify the travel.
+- This [demo](https://wwwouaiebe.github.io/leaflet.TravelNotes/?fil=aHR0cHM6Ly93d3dvdWFpZWJlLmdpdGh1Yi5pby9zYW1wbGUudHJ2&lng=en) displays a travel with a route and two icons and without any control, so the user cannot modify the travel.
-- the [demo](https://wwwouaiebe.github.io/leaflet.TravelNotes/?lng=en&fil=aHR0cHM6Ly93d3dvdWFpZWJlLmdpdGh1Yi5pby9zYW1wbGVzL0xpZWdlLVRyb21zw7gvc3VvbWkyMDE4MDYwOC50cnY=) This demo displays a travel with the train, bus and bike from Liège to Tromso.
+- This [demo](https://wwwouaiebe.github.io/leaflet.TravelNotes/?lng=en&fil=aHR0cHM6Ly93d3dvdWFpZWJlLmdpdGh1Yi5pby9zYW1wbGVzL0xpZWdlLVRyb21zw7gvc3VvbWkyMDE4MDYwOC50cnY=) displays a travel with the train, bus and bike from Liège to Tromso.
-- the [demo](https://wwwouaiebe.github.io/samples/Liege-Troms%C3%B8/suomi20180608-Roadbook.html) This demo displays the roadbook of the previous demo
+- This [demo](https://wwwouaiebe.github.io/samples/Liege-Troms%C3%B8/suomi20180608-Roadbook.html) displays the roadbook of the previous demo